codebysushil/Supabase/docs/index.md

 ---
 layout: default
-title: Home
+title: Supabase
 ---

-# Welcome to Supabase client for PHP's Docs
+### Welcome to Supabase client for PHP.
-This is your home page.
+This is a Documention of Supabase Client for PHP.